tyrsarm/peertube-headless-seeder/README.md

 This container uses Python, Selenium, and Firefox to monitor and seed live streams of a PeerTube channel headlessly.
 ## THIS IS A WORK IN PROGRESS
 ### TO-DO:
 1. Set proper pause timing for calling the API.
+2. Make the scripts so they call the API once instead of three times
+3. Replace the text file variables with envroment variables.
-2. Do final tests.
+4. Do final tests.

 ## API Variable
 The api_url environment variable is used to input the user's API URL.